Azure Local: The best of the cloud and on-premises

 Windows Server is an operating system that can help provide you with great functionality in your business.
 You can run Active Directory services on a Windows Server.
 You can run DNS and DHCP services on your Windows Server.
 Crucial services for any organisation to run.

 Windows Server needs a host though.
-It needs somewhere to live and that’s where Azure Stack HCI comes in.
+It needs somewhere to live and that’s where Azure Local (previously named Azure Stack HCI)comes in.
 It can be that host.
 Azure Stack HCI can host Windows virtual machines and Linux.
 It can also host Kubernetes clusters or Azure Virtual Desktop (AVD).

 They serve different purposes in your environment.

-At Microsoft Ignite in 2022 there were a raft of interesting updates released relating to Azure Stack HCI.
+At Microsoft Ignite in 2022 there were a raft of interesting updates released relating to Azure Local (previously named Azure Stack HCI).
 You can find out more about them from this video:

 If you want to dive deeper into this topic there are two great Microsoft Learn learning paths you can follow: